w3f/polkadot-wiki/docs/learn/learn-xcm.md

    or other consensus systems like Ethereum or Bitcoin.

 A core part of the vision that XCM provides is improving communication between the chains to make **system parachains** a reality.
-The Polkadot relay chain previously handled more than just parachain management and shared security - it also handled user balances/assets, governance, and staking.
-The relay chain now focuses primarily on what it's intended for - a place for shared security.
 System parachains alleviate core responsibilities from the relay chain using a standard format like XCM.

-Asset Hub, a system parachain, serves as the primary reserve location for DOT and manages cross-chain asset transfers, while other system parachains handle specialized functions like governance.
+Asset Hub, a system parachain, serves as the primary reserve location for DOT and manages cross-chain asset transfers, while other system parachains handle specialized functions like governance or identity.

 !!!info
     XCM bridging, functional multichain decomposition, and programmability upgrades are crucial to bringing ecosystems together using a common communication abstraction.